Psycho IV: The Beginning

-Psycho IV: The Beginning is a 1990 American made-for-television slasher film directed by Mick Garris, and starring Anthony Perkins, Henry Thomas, Olivia Hussey, Warren Frost, Donna Mitchell, and CCH Pounder.
-It serves as both the third sequel and a prequel to Alfred Hitchcock's Psycho, focusing on the early life of Norman Bates.
-It includes both events after Psycho III while focusing on flashbacks of events that took place prior to the original film.
-It is the fourth and final film in the original Psycho franchise, and Perkins' final appearance in the series before his death in 1992.
+Psycho IV: The Beginning is a 1990 American slasher television film directed by Mick Garris, and starring Anthony Perkins, Henry Thomas, Olivia Hussey, Warren Frost, Donna Mitchell, and CCH Pounder.
+It serves as both the third sequel and a prequel to Alfred Hitchcock's Psycho, focusing on the early life of Norman Bates and the flashbacks that took place prior to the events of the original film.
+It is the fourth and final film in the original Psycho franchise, and Perkins's final appearance in the series before his death in 1992.

 The film was written by Joseph Stefano, who also wrote the screenplay of the original film.
 The musical score was composed by Graeme Revell and the title theme music by Bernard Herrmann from the original film was used.
-Psycho IV: The Beginning premiered on Showtime on November 10, 1990 as part of a Psycho retrospective hosted by Janet Leigh.
+Psycho IV: The Beginning premiered on Showtime on November 10, 1990, as part of a Psycho retrospective hosted by Janet Leigh.